DoubleNorth/CorgiPile-PyTorch-Dataset/README.md

 - **Production Debugging**: Full sample traceability with `(file_id, inner_index)` tracking
 - **Storage Agnostic**: Local files, HDFS, easily extensible to S3/GCS

+## Application

+CorgiPile has garnered positive feedback and adoption in various communities and systems beyond our initial implementation.
+For instance:

+-  **CorgiPile-PostgreSQL**: Integrated into PostgreSQL for efficient data shuffling in database-driven ML pipelines, improving query and training performance on large stored datasets (https://github.com/DS3Lab/CorgiPile-PostgreSQL).
+- **CorgiPile-openGauss (GaussML)**: Adopted in the openGauss , enhancing shuffled data access for distributed ML workloads with reduced I/O latency (https://ieeexplore.ieee.org/document/10597842).
+- **Mobileye's Corg²**: An improved variant used by Mobileye, which applies CorgiPile twice—once offline for initial data preparation and once online during training—to further optimize for real-time autonomous driving data processing (https://arxiv.org/pdf/2309.01640).
+- **LLM Training Systems**: Enhanced versions of CorgiPile have been employed in MLSys-inspired frameworks for LLM pretraining, where handling terabyte-scale corpora benefits from the method's efficiency, as evidenced by community discussions and adaptations in open-source LLM tools (https://openreview.net/forum?id=I2LF8QHaua).

 ## Installation

 ```bash